-Combining sound levels - adding 10 dB levels summing 1/3 octave spl full octave sum summation SPL of non-coherent sound sources identical 10 bands sum noise sound pressure acoustic pressure volts - sengpielaudio
+Combining sound levels adding 10 dB levels summing 1/3 octave spl full octave audio logarithmic decibel scale sum summation SPL of incoherent sound sources identical 10 bands sum noise sound pressure acoustic pressure volts - sengpielaudio

 Deutsche Version UK-flag s/w - sengpielaudio D-flag - sengpielaudio